algolia/algoliasearch-client-ruby/README.md

                          "lastname" => "Barninger"})
 ```

-If you want to ensure multiple objects have been indexed, you can only check the biggest taskID.
+If you want to ensure multiple objects have been indexed, you can only check the biggest taskID with `wait_task`.

 Batch writes
 -------------